- Education and Science»

 Tick Identification -- Brown Dog Tick

 The brown dog tick is also called the kennel tick, because it can live indoors and feeds mainly on dogs.
 Brown dog ticks rarely bite humans, although it can happen.
-These ticks are not known vectors of human diseases.
+These ticks are not known vectors of human diseases, but their bite can make your pet really miserable.
+Sometimes several of these ticks can attach to one dog, and they can swell with blood to considerable size.

 Tick Identification -- Deer Tick or Black-Legged Tick - Deer Ticks are SMALL and have BLACK LEGS